 Tuition Cost: $1500 in-state and $1700 out-of-state

-Room & Board (optional): please check the TSSP website for details regarding the 2018 program
+Room & Board (optional): We are no longer accepting applications for residential participants.
+Day participants are still encouraged to apply.
+Please check the TSSP website for details regarding the 2018 program